course-files/ServingMLModels/app_server_reverse_proxy_server_setup.md

 You create a Certificate Signing Request (CSR)
 This file contains your domain name (e.g., yourdomain.co.ke) and your public key.
 You generate the public key from your private key.
-You send the CSR to a Certificate Authority (CA)
+You then send the CSR to a Certificate Authority (CA)

 Examples of CAs: Let’s Encrypt (free), DigiCert, GlobalSign, etc.